Auties00/Cobalt/README.md

 3. Register the custom serializer in the manifest

    - Create a directory called services inside the META-INF.
-   - Inside the folder that was just created, create a file called `it.auties.whatsapp.controller.ControllerSerializer`.
+   - Inside the folder that was just created, create a file called `it.auties.whatsapp.controller.ControllerProvider`.
-   - Finally, inside the file that was just created write the fully qualified name of your implementation, for example `com.example.CustomSerializer`.
+   - Finally, inside the file that was just created write the fully qualified name of your implementation, for example `com.example.CustomProvider`.

 ### How to delete a session